ghomem/sketch-demo/migration/README.md

 python3 sketch_migrate.py [-h] [-v] batch_size
 ```

 where ```batch_size``` is the number of legacy data entries (bucket files, database rows) that are migrated on a single iteration.
 The -v flag is available for debugging purposes.
+The -d value forces a dry run execution mode.

+It is recommended to execute the script with the -v and -f flags before proceeding to the actual migration.